mat7ias/awesome-golem/README.md

    14. `python3 blender.py --subnet-tag devnet-alpha.2`

 ### Provider:
-Follow the [Provider section](https://handbook.golem.network/provider-tutorials/provider-tutorial) of our handbook, here are the quick instructions if you meet the prerequisites (Ubuntu 18.04 and 20.04 with Intel CPU):
+Follow the [Provider section](https://handbook.golem.network/provider-tutorials/provider-tutorial) of our handbook, below are the quick install instructions if you meet the prerequisites (Ubuntu 18.04 and 20.04 with Intel CPU):

 1. Installation: `curl -sSf https://join.golem.network/as-provider | bash -`
 2. Start the Golem Sneak Peak provider release: `golemsp run`